oneapi-src/oneDNN/doc/primitives/convolution.md

 In this case, the user must provide the scales as an additional input memory object with argument `DNNL_ARG_ATTR_OUTPUT_SCALES` during the execution stage.

-@note The library doesn't prevent using post-ops in training, but note that not all post-ops are feasible for training usage.
+@note The library does not prevent using post-ops in training, but note that not all post-ops are feasible for training usage.
 For instance, using ReLU with non-zero negative slope parameter as a post-op would not produce an additional output `workspace` that is required to compute backward propagation